cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 .. requirement:: A_HAZARD_01
    :rationale: Stalling the decode module inserts pipeline bubbles to the subsequent modules.

-   The hazard module shall issue a stall request to the decode module while a write operation to one of the next registers to be read by decode is to be performed by the following modules : decode (current output), execute, loadstore and register.
+   The hazard module shall issue a stall request to the decode module while a write operation to one of the next registers to be read by decode is to be performed by the following modules : decode (current output), execute, loadstore and writeback.

 .. requirement:: A_PIPELINE_STALL_03